 There are very few differences between implant supported dentures and implant retained dentures.
 Most of the differences between the two are in the type of dental appliances that are used to replace your teeth.

-To get a better understanding of the two types of dentures, here is a look at how they work:
+To get a better understanding of the two types of dental implant dentures, here is a look at how they work:

 Implant supported dentures – uses small little clips that are held in place by implants in your mouth.
 The clips hold the dentures in place.
 If you need to remove the dentures to clean them, you just unclip them to clean them.
+You might have heard people call these clip on dentures.
 There is a tiny metal bar that is in your mouth with implant supported dentures.

 Implant retained dentures – dentures are attached to dental appliances that resemble a ball-and-socket.
 The dentures are securely attached to these dental implants but can still be removed for easy cleaning.
 Implant retained dentures do not use a metal bar.